 In fact, this is not the time to start the big-bang projects.
 But I’m convinced that there are many smaller yet innovative digital projects to focus on.

 During the following months, every slight improvement counts.
 So why not digitize your fueling process, improve EFB functions, or focus on the communication as mentioned above and information topics.

 Sit together with your team and think about which small steps are possible right now, which are practicable and essential.

 Mr. Spohr, CEO of Lufthansa, mentioned a crucial aspect in one of his recent interviews.
 He highlighted that restarting the operations requires enormous efforts.
 For him, restarting a route is similar to the initial setup of that route.
 That means airports have to be checked, processes and procedures have to be reviewed, etc.

-To support this process in the best possible way, accurate master data is inevitably.
-That master data has to contain all airport-relevant data, such as equipment, operational aspects, runways, landing minima, and hundreds of additional attributes.
+To support this process in the best possible way, accurate master data is inevitable.
+That master data must contain all airport-relevant data, such as equipment, operational aspects, runways, landing minima, and hundreds of additional attributes.